afidhu/git_demo/README.md

 Automation: Through features like GitHub Actions, developers can automate workflows such as testing and deployment (Continuous Integration/Continuous Deployment).
 Community and Hosting: It hosts a vast array of public and private projects, making it a hub for open-source contributions and a networking site for developers.
 It can also be used to host static websites via GitHub Pages.

 this  is just for demo only
+Now the developmemt is top for 2wk